1983 Cricket World Cup final: Match details

-The West Indies set out to chase the low target of 184, but lost an early wicket when Balwinder Sandhu famously clean bowled Gordon Greenidge.
+The West Indies set out to chase the low target of 184 but lost an early wicket when Balwinder Sandhu famously clean bowled Gordon Greenidge.
 Desmond Haynes and Viv Richards, batted smoothly past 50, but both batsmen were removed by the bowling of Madan Lal, leaving the West Indies at 57/3.
-Lal soon claimed a third wicket - that of Gomes - and Dev then caught West Indies captain Clive Lloyd, leaving the West Indies at 66/5.
+Lal soon claimed a third wicket – that of Gomes – and Dev then caught West Indies captain Clive Lloyd, leaving the West Indies at 66/5.
 Ten runs later, Faoud Bacchus was removed by Sandhu.
-Jeff Dujon and Malcolm Marshall put on a partnership of 43 runs before Amarnath dismissed them on 119 and 124 respectively.
+Jeff Dujon and Malcolm Marshall put on a partnership of 43 runs before Mohinder Amarnath dismissed them on 119 and 124 respectively.
 Soon, Kapil Dev trapped Andy Roberts for an lbw, and Amarnath got Michael Holding out LBW.
 The West Indies were thus all out for 140, and India had won their maiden Cricket World Cup by 43 runs.
 The Indian bowlers had completed one of the biggest upsets in cricket history, defeating the previously invincible West Indies.
 Both Amarnath and Lal had taken three wickets for India, while Sandhu claimed two.
 Amarnath was awarded the Man of the Match for his all-round performance.
 There was no "Man of the Series" award in 1983.